ewasm/testnet/wasm-engines.md

 cmake . && make
 ```

-Now you have the following binaryen tools compiled in the `bin/` directory, A
+Now you have the following binaryen tools compiled in the `bin/` directory.
+A
 description of each tool can be found
 [here](https://github.com/WebAssembly/binaryen#tools).

-More information on how to build binaryen can be found in the [original repository](https://github.com/WebAssembly/binaryen#building).
+More information on how to build binaryen can be found in the [master repository](https://github.com/WebAssembly/binaryen#building).

 ## Using binaryen tools